 Training for 21st century land stewards.

-We're revolutionizing the landscaping industry, by bringing together everyday folks, landscapers, and governments around a shared strategy, providing the education, resources, and tools for communities of all sizes to fight climate change, feed people, grow green jobs, and create outdoor classrooms for community engagement and education.
+We're revolutionizing the landscaping industry, by bringing together everyday folks, landscapers, and institutions around a shared strategy, providing the education, resources, and tools for communities of all sizes to fight climate change, grow green jobs, and create outdoor classrooms for community engagement and education.

 The dark side of modern landscaping.